-Encouraging team members to be their best at work by taking advantage of any wellbeing programmes and wellbeing activity available through the organisation will support them to have good physical and mental wellbeing.
+Encouraging people to be their best at work by taking advantage of wellbeing programmes and wellbeing activity available through the organisation will support them to have good physical and mental wellbeing.
 This will in turn help them to be able to cope better with all of life's experiences.
-As managers, you should be equipped to understand what mental ill health is by having the tools, knowledge, and training to recognise poor mental health and the skills to approach anyone in your team to discuss this.
+As managers, you should be equipped to understand what mental ill health is by having the tools, knowledge, and training to recognise poor mental health and the skills to approach a colleague to discuss this.
 This knowledge and expertise could be delivered as training or self-learning (e.g. mental health awareness training via face to face or e-learning).